imEckenrode/DnDevice/README.md

 ### For the ui Folder

 ui_events.h is copied out and pasted into screen_actions.h.
 As such, ui.h includes that instead of ui_events.h

+ui.c is modified with custom functions (at least for now), so make sure to comment those with "custom" and pull those over when updating the UI